Dissymmetry of lift: Counter-measures

 Dissymmetry of lift is countered by reducing the angle of attack of the advancing blade and increasing the angle of attack of the retreating blade.
 This is done by blade flapping and cycling feathering.

 Blade flapping is the primary means of countering dissymmetry of lift.
 Rotor blades are designed to flap: the advancing blade flaps up and develops a smaller angle of attack due to a change in relative wind vectors, thus producing less lift than a rigid blade would.
 Conversely, the retreating blade flaps down, develops a higher angle of attack due to a change in relative wind vectors, and generates more lift.
 Flapping results in flapback, a tilting backwards of the rotor disc.

 Dissymmetry of lift is also countered by cyclic feathering, i.e. a change to the angle of incidence of the rotor blades as they rotate around the hub.

 There is a limit to which angle of attack changes can counter dissymmetry of lift.
-This imposes a limit on the maximum forward speed of the helicopter.
+This may impose a limit on the maximum forward speed of the helicopter, although in practice power limitations are often the limiting factor.